gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-   If a SCTP Server supports DTLS/SCTP, i.e. per this specification, when receiving an INIT chunk with all DTLS/SCTP Mandatory Options it will reply with an INIT-ACK also containing all the DTLS/SCTP Mandatory Options, following the sequence for DTLS initialization
+   If a SCTP Server supports DTLS/SCTP, i.e. per this specification, when receiving an INIT chunk with all DTLS/SCTP Mandatory Options it will reply with an INIT ACK also containing all the DTLS/SCTP Mandatory Options, following the sequence for DTLS initialization
    {{DTLS-init}} and the related traffic case.
 If a SCTP Server that supports DTLS and configured to use it, receives an INIT chunk